 Sarah McGaughran

 Sarah McGaughran (b.
-1994, Timaru) is an award-winning Ōtepoti artist who works across sculpture, painting, sound, and writing to explore the various ways that surface serves as an experiential interface between interiority and exteriority.
+1994, Timaru) is an award-winning Ōtepoti artist, curator, and writer who works across sculpture, painting, sound, and writing to explore the various ways that surface serves as an experiential interface between interiority and exteriority.

 They hold a Bachelor of Science in Biochemistry from the University of Otago, a Bachelor of Visual Arts (Honours) with First Class Honours from Te Kura Matatini ki Otago the Dunedin School of Art, and a Certificate in Māori and Indigenous Art from Te Wānanga o Aotearoa.